adliska/adliska.github.io/_posts/2015-02-09-global-brain-connectivity-analysis-in-afni.md

 {% endhighlight %}

-The output file, `gbc_results.nii.gz`, is composed of multiple "sub-bricks", and it might be helpful to extract the two most important ones into separate files:
+The output file, `gbc_results.nii.gz`, is composed of multiple "sub-bricks", and it might be helpful to extract the two most important ones -- the difference of group means and the associated *t*-statistics -- into separate files for further analysis:
 {% highlight bash %}
 3dcalc \
     -a "gbc_results.nii.gz[0]" \